 You will need to put a 10 year structural warranty/latent defects policy in place at the beginning of the process.
 A mortgage lender will insist on this and Granite Building Warranties will provide a number of New Build Warranty options depending if you are a self-builder or developer builder for onward sale.

 You will need your architect or architectural technician to prepare drawings for Building Regulation submission.
 These are far more detailed than planning drawings (effectively construction drawings) and will need to be checked and approved by your appointed Building Regulation Surveyor prior to starting on site.

 A Building Regulations inspector will ensure that all building regulations are complied with both before and during the build.
 Building regulations are minimum standards for design, construction and alterations and apply to almost every building project.

 The regulations are developed by the UK government to ensure minimum technical standards are met.
 Building control operates in 2 stages – first, the plans stage whereby the applicant must submit detailed plans for approval and then the inspection stage, where a series of visits are made to the site to check that work is proceeding in accordance with the plan and regulations.

 Completions certificates are issued upon completion of the build.
 No sale can take place until they are issued.

 If you are undertaking a self-build in addition to a building warranty you will need site insurance.
 This can be arranged in conjunction with the warranty and cover you against theft of tools or plant, damage or fire to the building and third party liability.

-Here at Granite Building Warranties we are happy to help you source building warranties and building control either through your local authority or through an approved inspector, as well as helping to arrange any Building Warranties Insurance cover you may require.
+Here at Granite Building Warranties we are happy to help you source building control either through your local authority or through an approved inspector.
+We can also help to arrange any Building Warranties or Insurance Cover you may require.

 Granite Building Warranties Ltd is an Appointed Representative of Richdale Brokers & Financial Services Ltd which is authorised and regulated by the Financial Conduct Authority.